Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features/leaderboards.md

 >**In leaderboards up to 100 players (on a [boosted server](https://wiki.zoe-discord-bot.ch/en/Zoe-Points-And-Boosting), else 10) can compare themselves in a selected category.
 You can select these in a creation wizard. <br>
 The following goals can be aimed at: Total Mastery Points, Mastery Points on a champion, Rank in a Queue (Solo/DuoQ, Flex, etc.), All Queue Rank, Average KDA, Average KDA on a champion, Best Champion ("OTP") & Account Level**
+>
+>Note: For the calculation of the average KDA leaderboard all games/all game types in the last month are taken into account.
 >{.is-info}

 > **Attention:** If a leaderboard is no longer included in the latest 20 messages of a channel, it will no longer be updated.
 This is why we recommend to put leaderboards in a seperate channel.